andela-jwan/rails_testing_with_capybara/README.md

     end
     ```

-    This says that our params variable in our controller needs to have the :vendor symbol (it does... params hashes are special in that you can access string variables with symbols.) and that the only fields it permits are the :name field.
+    This says that our params variable in our controller needs to have the :vendor symbol (it does...
+Even though it looks like our params hashes are all strings, params hashes are special in that you can access string variables with symbols.) and that the only fields it permits are the :name field.
 This prevents modification of sensitive attributes (imagine an Admin attribute that was modifiable to anyboyd... we wouldn't want that would we?)

     This will be our create action: